Sharadha6/Rule-Based-ChatBot-using-NLP/README.md

 2. Run Text Analytics.ipynb (make sure data file deposit-account-agreement.pdf is saved in the same folder)
 3. Confirm you got the "paragraphs.csv" output file after step 2
 4. Run Chatbot_functions.ipynb
-5. Use the ChatBot in notebook or open Gradio ChatBot in seperate tab using link provided.
+5. Use the ChatBot in notebook or open Gradio ChatBot in seperate tab using link displayed upon execution.